Shurtape Technologies: Business and executives

 Shurtape Technologies, LLC's corporate and industrial headquarters is located in Hickory, North Carolina.
 ShurTech Brands and Shurtape Speciality Coating are headquartered in Avon, Ohio and New Hartford, Connecticut.
 The company has 13 facilities, with locations in the United States as well as Canada, China, Germany, Mexico, Peru, the United Kingdom, and the United Arab Emirates.
 As of 2017, Shurtape has around 1,500 employees.

 Shurtape is owned by the Shuford family.
 The Shufords have been involved in business in Hickory since 1880, when Abel Alexander Shuford built the first yarn factory in what would become Shuford Mills.

 Products and manufacturing

 Shurtape Technologies, LLC produces more than 650 types of adhesive tape marketed to multiple different industries, including painting, construction, HVAC, and packaging; according to Business North Carolina, the company produced 733,000,000 sqft of tape in 2016 and ranks second in consumer tape sales behind 3M.

 Engineered Solutions Group

 The Engineered Solutions Group consists of Shurtape Specialty Coating and Shurmed.
 Shurtape Speciality Coating produces speciality, custom-made adhesive tapes for industries like construction and electronics and Shurmed produces pressure-sensitive adhesive products for the healthcare and medical device industries.
 Shurtape Specialty Coating and Shurmed were both part of Syntac Coated Products, LLC prior to being acquired by Shurtape.

 Kip

 Kip is a distributor based in Germany.
-Kip was acquired by Shurtape in 2000 and operates as a subsidiary, and its products include adhesive tape, painter's tape, plastering tape, construction adhesives, and construction industry supplies.
+Kip was acquired by Shurtape in 2000 and now operates as a subsidiary. its products include adhesive tape, painter's tape, plastering tape, construction adhesives, and construction industry supplies.